How the Dealer Hits Soft 17 Rule Increases the House Edge

 - Hands where strategy changes4 key decisions

+Under S17, the dealer reaches soft 17 and stops.
+Under H17, the dealer must draw another card.
 Because the Ace provides a safety net, the dealer cannot bust on the first hit of soft 17.
-The worst outcome on that hit is converting to a hard total, then drawing again if needed.
-This mechanical advantage is precisely why H17 benefits the house.
+The worst outcome on that draw is converting to a hard total, then drawing again if needed.
+That safety net is precisely why H17 benefits the house: the dealer gets an extra draw with zero bust risk on the first card.

 When the dealer stands on soft 17, that hand ends at 17.
-Any player holding 18 through 21 wins.
+Any hand you hold from 18 through 21 wins.
+Under H17, the dealer draws again.
+The possible outcomes include improving to 18, 19, 20, or 21, all of which beat you if you hold 18 or 19.

 S17 Correct Play